 While powerful sea-bound imperial powers like England sent their ships on their way to new shores, spreading the English language all over, Germany was still busy finding itself, so to speak, struggling to define its own land borders.

 The German nation state was only founded in 1871, and did soon try to colonize what was still uncolonized at this point, namely parts of what is now Ghana, Togo, Cameroon and Namibia in West Africa and Rwanda, Burundi, and Tanzania in East Africa, as well as a few Pacific islands including Papua-New-Guinea and Samoa.

 However, German colonization came to an abrupt end in 1914, when Germany lost World War I and the winning powers confiscated the few German colonies.

 That’s why you don’t find any German speaking countries, for example in South America or Africa, today, as you commonly find Spanish and French speaking ones!

 Love German culture, German speaking people and German speaking countries?
-Then you’ll probably enjoy our blog - an excellent free resource to learn German vocabulary.
+Then you’ll probably enjoy our blog.